iffy/lhtml/README.md

 ### `fs.writeFile(...)`

 Overwrite a file, creating it if necessary.
-Also, any subdirectories needed will be created.  **You must call `save()` afterward if you want the writing to be permanent.**
+Also, any subdirectories needed will be created.  **You must call `saving.save()` afterward if you want the writing to be permanent.**

 Usage: